Whether it’s #OscarSoWhite, #BlackLivesMatter or other similar hashtags, there has been a lot of talk recently in the US about racism.

 In the first 53 years (1928-1981) of the Oscars, there were a total of 8 non-white nominees for “best actor in a leading role”.
-In the past 34 years since, there has been 20 non-white nominees for the aforementioned category.
+In the past 34 years since there have been 20 non-white nominees for the aforementioned category.

 At the minimum, it’s not as widespread as it used to be.
-It’s important to remember all the progress we’ve made, so we can stay hopeful and so we can keep working on an even better future.
+It’s important to remember all the progress we’ve made, so we can remain hopeful and keep working on an even better future.

 An argument that is often used to point to racism is that blacks are more likely to be arrested and convicted of crimes than whites.
 That does not imply racism.